 There have been developments within the School and Institution to encourage employability.
 The module in Core Skills in the first semester, for example, has introduced the student to the maintenance of personal records.

-Careers events and a Blackboard on-line module allow students opportunities to further their knowledge.
-"Campus Pack" offers a student the capacity to build their e-portfolio within their online modules.
-This is designed with the following aims:
+Careers events and a Moodle on-line module allow students opportunities to further their knowledge.

 The Alumni office and the MBA Team have also been developing networks, for example through social media such as Linked In.
 The success of these networks has been evidenced by the amount of former students currently in contact with the university about their employment, allowing current and former students to form links, and network.